-With Metrics and events you can navigate all your data visually, without needing to know how to write NRQL-format queries.
+Navigate all your data visually using Metrics and events and without needing to know how to write NRQL-format queries.

 Do you research the state of your systems?
 Do you need to plan resources, identify and respond to incidents, or troubleshoot faulty behaviors?
 Metrics and events makes it easy to identify, fetch and visualize the data you are looking for through visual menus, without ever using NRQL or building queries.